taocpp/PEGTL/doc/Contrib-and-Examples.md

 The 'signed action' is similar to `unsigned_action` buf for signed integers.

 An exception is thrown on overflow.
-Behaviour is undefined if `in` is anything other than a non-empty sequence of ASCII digits with an optional leading sign.
+Behavior is undefined if `in` is anything other than a non-empty sequence of ASCII digits with an optional leading sign.

 ```c++
  struct signed_action